Life Lessons from an Orchid

-So, my friend Chelsea got me this orchid as a housewarming gift when we became homeowners in August.
-It “died” shortly after but I kept adding ice cubes to it every Saturday at 9am like my life depended on it.
+So, my friend Chelsea got me an orchid as a housewarming gift when we became homeowners in August.
+It "died" shortly after but I kept adding ice cubes to it every Saturday at 9am like my life depended on it.
 Thanks, iPhone alarm.

 It sat naked and bare for months.
 MONTHS!
 I seriously thought I killed it.
 I kill a lot of plants so I wasn't surprised.
 I'm like a plant serial killer.
 I took out a whole garden once.

 But I kept at the orchid because I'd heard orchids can play dead.
 Like plant possums and that really intrigued me.
 I became attached to it.
 I talked to it sometimes, whispering things like "you're doing great" and "you is kind, you is smart, you is important" and "don't worry, I'm a late bloomer too."

 I gave it a place of honor in our home, right next to our front window, so anyone who came to the door could see it.
 Even though it looked like a stick in a pot.
 I wanted it to have a healthy self image.

 Well guess what?!
 It bloomed outta nowhere.
 Literally one day it was "dead" and the next day, 3 beautiful flowers appeared, reaching out toward the sunny window.
 I don't think I've ever been more proud.

 I teared up a little as I was leaving for work, wondering if staying at home with your orchid was a valid excuse to call out.
 It felt valid.
 I actually worried about them.
 What would they do all day without me?
 Would they be lonely?
 Scared?
 But then I realized, they had each other and I had empowered them to be strong, independent beings.
 So I literally kissed them goodbye on my way out the door, my heart full.

 I'm officially less terrified of being a mom someday.
 Orchids are super fickle and I just raised 3, so bring it on, babies.
 I got dis.